Chris-Stevenson-Git/Knock-Example-Rails/README.md

 ```bash
 rails new your_project -d postgresql
 ```
 Navigate into your project folder and open in your editor.
-Make sure the below gems are installed on your PC and active in the gemfile.
+Make sure the below gems are installed on your system and active in the gemfile.
 ```ruby
 gem 'bcrypt', '~> 3.1.7'
 gem 'rack-cors'